Modern Family season 5: Primetime Emmy Awards

 The fifth season received ten nominations at the 66th Primetime Emmy Awards in total, including its fifth consecutive nomination for Outstanding Comedy Series.
 The ceremony for the Primetime Awards aired on August 25, 2013 on NBC while the Primetime Creative Arts Awards took place on August 16, 2013.

+Home Media release

+The Fifth season of Modern Family was released on DVD in a three-disc set on September 23, 2014.
+The box-set contains all 24 episodes, deleted and alternate Scenes, an extended episode, a blooper reel and more.
+Starting from this season on, 20th Century Home Entertainment decided to ditch the Blu-ray format and instead, they only released the subsequent seasons of the show on DVD and Digital HD.